The Best Dessert Recipes To Enjoy For National Chocolate Chip Day that Aren’t Chocolate Chip Cookies

 Heat oven to 350 degrees Fahrenheit.
 Spray a 9×13 baking sheet with cooking spray.
 Place all the cookie dough on the sheet, cover it with plastic, and roll it out so that it completely fills the pan.
 Remove the plastic and then bake the cookies until they’re lightly browned.
 Set aside and let cool.

-Wrap the product in plastic again and then freeze it for an hour.
-While it’s firming up, combine the peanuts and crushed-up Heath Bar.
+Wrap in plastic again and then freeze it for an hour.
+While it’s firming up, combine the peanuts and crushed-up Heath bar.
 When the hour has elapsed, cut the ice cream cookie into 16 individual cookie bars.
 Press each side of the bar into the peanut and toffee mixture until it’s coated.
 Use additional chocolate sauce if necessary to hold the mixture in place.
 Serve the cookie bars immediately.

 Chocolate Chip Zucchini Banana Bread